humanity-cash/local-currency-contracts/docs/Controller.md

 ### `withdrawToOwner()` (external)

-Emergency withdrawal of all remaining cUSD to the owner account
+Emergency withdrawal of all remaining token to the owner account